 Mr. Pavel Matějka

-Future Forces Forum Future of Cyber Conference - Live Hacking Zone (FCC) 2018 BIOMETRICS CONFERENCE Future Forces Exhibition 2018
+Future Forces Forum Future of Cyber Conference - Live Hacking Zone 2018 BIOMETRICS CONFERENCE Future Forces Exhibition 2018

 Brno University of Technology